exonum/exonum-doc/src/get-started/first-java-service.md

 start a test network, and deploy your service in it.
-This introductory tutorial, however, omits some important to real-world services topics, like authorization, or proofs of authenticity for service data, or testing, but gives a foundation to learn about that in subsequent materials.
+This introductory tutorial, however, omits some important to real-world services topics, like authorization, or proofs of authenticity for service data, or testing, but gives a solid foundation to learn about that in subsequent materials.

-It is recommended to read an [introduction into Exonum](what-is-exonum.md) and its [design overview](design-overview.md) before proceeding with this tutorial.

 The full tutorial code is available in our [Git repository][car-registry-git].

 [car-registry-git]: https://github.com/exonum/exonum-java-binding/tree/ejb/v0.10.0/exonum-java-binding/tutorials/car-registry

 ## Prerequisites

+It is recommended to read an [introduction into Exonum](what-is-exonum.md) and its [design overview](design-overview.md) before proceeding with this tutorial.
+The reader is expected to be familiar with the Java programming language.

 The following software must be installed: